All Episodes

 And my inclination is to say they've got a screw loose, but I stop short of that.

-I say that really how I evaluate a person is on their human skills and most of these aliens don't have those human skills.
+I say that really how I evaluate a person is on their human skills, and most of these aliens don't have those human skills.

-But there's a great spectrum.
+But there is a great spectrum.

 There's very reliable people who I can tell after talking with shortly that what they're saying has great credibility.

-I have to take with a grain of salt because I don't know them.
+There's the rest of the majority of people, for example, who report things to me, I have to take with a grain of salt because I don't know them.

 I don't understand their mental processes.